project-flogo/rules/README.md

 ## Definitions
 A `StreamSource` represents a streaming data source a.k.a Channel

-A `StreamTuple` is an instance tuple of a certain `StreamSource`
+A `StreamTuple` is an instance of a certain type of `StreamSource`

-A `Rule` constitutes of multiple Conditions and the rule trigers when all its conditions pass
+A `Rule` constitutes of multiple Conditions and the rule triggers when all its conditions pass

 A `Condition` is an expression comprising of data tuples from one or more StreamSources.
 When the expression evaluates to true, the condition passes.
 Thus a Condition is characterized by the number and types of StreamSource involved in its evaluation.
 In order to optimize a Rule's evaluation, the Rule network needs to know of the number and type of stream sources in each of its Conditions.
 Thus the Condition can either be defined upfront with the number of and type of StreamSources or this can be inferred (for a start, we choose the former)